Nasar165/MCS_CORE_SYSTEM/test/README.md

 #### Positive tests

 A positive test aims at testing a method or class that it functions as intended.
-The test's the main focus is to provide a positive result showing that all is working as it should given that all the inputs are correct.
+The test's the main focus is to provide a positive result showing that all is working as it should be given that all the inputs are correct.

 ##### Sample